BrynMawr-CS312-2021/getting-started/README.md

 * GLFW: Implements our window and user interaction events, such as mouse and keyboard
 * GLM: Implements useful vector and matrix functionality for graphics

 On windows, the dependencies are included in this repository.
-For macOS, you will need to install them separately.
+For macOS, you will need to install a subset of them separately.

 ## Windows